lasercata/voc/README.md

   -v, --version         Show Voc version and exit
   -o, --opposite        Reverse learning mode (if learning italian, write in your lang instead of in italian).
   -s, --save            Save a new file.
+  -a, --append          Append new words to an existing file.
   -n NUMBER, --number NUMBER
                         The number of words asked.
 If it is 0, learn all the words.